-The ADSP-2100 Family Development Software, a complete set of tools for software and hardware system development, supports the ADSP-2184L.
-The System Builder provides a high level method for defining the architecture of systems under development.
+The ADSP-2100 Family Development Software, a complete set of tools for software and hardware system development, supports the ADSP-2186L.
 The Assembler has an algebraic syntax that is easy to program and debug.
 The Linker combines object files into an executable file.
-The Simulator provides an interactive instruction-level simulation with a reconfigurable user interface to display different portions of the hardware environment.
+The Simulator provides an interactive instruction- level simulation with a reconfigurable user interface to display different portions of the hardware environment.
 A PROM Splitter generates PROM programmer compatible files.
-The C Compiler, based on the Free Software Foundation's GNU C Compiler, generates ADSP-2184L assembly source code.
+The C Compiler, based on the Free Software Foundation's GNU C Compiler, generates ADSP-2186L assembly source code.
 The source code debugger allows programs to be corrected in the C environment.
 The Runtime Library includes over 100 ANSI-standard mathematical and DSP-specific functions.

-The EZ-KIT Lite is a hardware/software kit offering a complete development environment for the entire ADSP-21xx family: an ADSP-218x based evaluation board with PC monitor software plus Assembler, Linker, Simulator and PROM Splitter software.
-The ADSP-21xx EZ-KIT Lite is a low cost, easy to use hardware platform on which you can quickly get started with your DSP software design.
+The EZ-KIT Lite is a hardware/software kit offering a complete development environment for the ADSP-218x family: an ADSP-218x-based evaluation board with PC monitor software plus Assembler, Linker, Simulator, and PROM Splitter software.
+The ADSP-218x EZ-KIT Lite is a low-cost, easy-to-use hardware platform on which you can quickly get started with your DSP software design.
 The EZ-KIT Lite includes the following features:

-- 33 MHz ADSP-2181
+- 75 MHz ADSP-2189M

-- Full 16-bit Stereo Audio I/O with AD1847 SoundPort® Codec
+- Full 16-bit Stereo Audio I/O with AD73322 Codec

-- RS-232 Interface to PC with Windows® 3.1 Control Software
+- RS-232 Interface

-- EZ-ICE® Connector for Emulator Control
+- EZ-ICE Connector for Emulator Control

 - DSP Demo Programs

-- Code compatible with all 218x products
+- Evaluation Suite of Visual DSP

-The ADSP-218x EZ-ICE Emulator aids in the hardware debugging of an ADSP-2184L system.
+The ADSP-218x EZ-ICE Emulator aids in the hardware debugging of an ADSP-2186L system.
 The emulator consists of hardware, host computer resident software, and the target board connector.
-The ADSP-2184L integrates on-chip emulation support with a 14-pin ICE-Port interface.
+The ADSP-2186L integrates on-chip emulation support with a 14-pin ICE-Port interface.
 This interface provides a simpler target board connection that requires fewer mechanical clearance considerations than other ADSP-2100 Family EZ-ICEs.
-The ADSP-2184L device need not be removed from the target system when using the EZ-ICE, nor are any adapters needed.
+The ADSP-2186L device need not be removed from the target system when using the EZ-ICE, nor are any adapters needed.
 Due to the small footprint of the EZ-ICE connector, emulation can be supported in final board designs.